LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Each RAJA atomic operation must be defined with an 'atomic policy' type.
 Atomic policy types are distinct from loop execution policy types.

-..note :: An atomic policy type must be consistent with the loop execution
+.. note :: An atomic policy type must be consistent with the loop execution
            policy for the kernel in which the atomic operation is used.
 The following table summarizes RAJA atomic policies and usage.

 ===================== ============= ===========================================
 Atomic Policy         Loop Policies Brief description